 Working from the inside out, to give XLOOKUP the ability to match case, we use the EXACT function like this:

-Since there are 11 values in the range E5:D15, EXACT returns an array with 11 TRUE FALSE results like this:
+Since there are 12 values in the the Color column, the EXACT function will return an array with 12 TRUE and FALSE results like this:

-Notice the position of 1 corresponds to the row where the color is "RED".
+The position of the 1s in this array correspond to the rows where the color is "RED".
 This array is returned directly to the XLOOKUP function as the lookup array argument.
 We can now rewrite the formula like this:

-With a lookup value of 1, XLOOKUP finds the 1 in the 5th position, and returns the 5th row in the return array, B9:D9.
+With a lookup value of 1, XLOOKUP finds the 1 in the 5th position, and again returns the value at row 5 in the Quantity column: 10.